phillmv/okayfail.com/source/posts/2017-11-20-rent-control-economics-security-tenure.html.markdown

 Given a perfect market any sketch on a napkin will show that if prices are not allowed to rise with demand then new entrants will stay put, supply will not increase, and shortages will follow.
 However, given perfect competition, the market prices any landlord can fetch will over the long run equal their marginal cost, i.e. the amortized cost of building and operating a housing unit plus the landlord's opportunity cost.
 Put another way, in a _well functioning market_ it's more or less unreasonable to expect the rents any given landlord is able to extract will grow much faster than costs and inflation.[^arnott-monopoly]

-The implication here is that while absolute price ceilings can be and are harmful there is no obvious reason why price _smoothing_ such that increases match but do not exceed costs should have a strong effect on the incentive to create new rental housing.[^arnott-2003] Trivially, investment in multi-residential buildings is a function of the cost of equity, cost of financing and net operating income; developers may invest in a project expecting significant growth in their net operating income, but in a competitive market that is a rather risky assumption.
+The implication here is that while absolute price ceilings can be and are harmful there is no obvious reason why price _smoothing_ such that increases match but do not exceed costs should have a strong effect on the incentive to create new rental housing.[^arnott-2003]

+Trivially, investment in multi-residential buildings is a function of one's cost of equity, cost of financing and net operating income; developers may invest in a project expecting significant growth in their net operating income, but in a competitive market that is a rather risky assumption.
 Therefore, even in the absence of rent controls, projects by and large must be cashflow positive given rents available immediately post-construction.[^black-2012-4]

 As far as new supply is concerned we can therefore conceive of a non-harmful rent control: if prices increase with costs and inflation, landlord cashflows should largely be unaffected.
 It's easy to see why: a cost-adjusted tenancy rent control primarily impacts only one area of the development process: the initial lease up of an empty building.[^tait-2017] Given the long-term nature of multi-residential investment, and provided with the ability to adjust for initial mistakes, over the long run the impact on their finances should be reasonable if not minimal &mdash; and their business model can be satisfied so long as cashflows keep up with costs and capital expenditures.[^macfarlane-2001]